deomsh/ATTRIB.G4B/README.txt

 Short descritions of each sub-routine at start of each (sub-routine :lsspaces probably unused in case of SFN)

 HISTORY
+v0.4.6
+BUGFIX: not compatible with partitions >= ~256GB

 v0.4.5
 New: compatible with one File Allocation Table (number of FAT's = 1)